 To make a protein encoded by DNA, the cell uses two steps.
 The first step, called transcription, is when the cell makes an RNA copy of the information.
-In the second step, translation, the message present in the RNA is translated into an entirely new language using amino acids, a protein.
+In the second step, translation, the message in the RNA is translated into a protein, in an entirely new language using amino acids.
 We'll talk about transcription now, and translation in the next section.
 Oh, and in case we started boring you with all these details, we'd probably mention that these two steps are kinda important—so important in fact that they define the central dogma of biology.

 Don't worry though, it is fairly straightforward.
 The central dogma is:

 Tada.
 You've now mastered the major take home message from this whole module.
-But, don't worry, we have got a whole lot more thrilling information to entertain you with.
+But, don't worry, we've got a whole lot more thrilling information to entertain you with.

 Transcription is also an excellent example of how some basic principles in biology are seen over and over again.
 Transcription copies some of the basic principles of DNA replication.
 Therefore, once you have a good grasp of DNA replication, transcription is a cinch.
 Don't believe us?
 Let's start by going through the similarities.